HamzaBacara/MyPortfolio/Warehouse Integration System/README.md

 <img src="./Pictures/InternetSales.png" alt="My Image">
 This image illustrates the dimensional model for the FactFinance table in the data warehouse.
 The model is structured to support the analysis of financial data across various dimensions.

-FactFinance: The central fact table storing financial metrics, such as FinanceKey, DateKey, OrganizationKey, DepartmentGroupKey, ScenarioKey, AccountKey, Amount, and Date.
+- FactFinance: The central fact table storing financial metrics, such as FinanceKey, DateKey, OrganizationKey, DepartmentGroupKey, ScenarioKey, AccountKey, Amount, and Date.
-DimAccount: A dimension table containing account details, connected to FactFinance via AccountKey.
+- DimAccount: A dimension table containing account details, connected to FactFinance via AccountKey.
 It includes attributes such as AccountDescription, AccountType, Operator, CustomMembers, and ValueType.
-DimDate: A dimension table containing date-related attributes, connected to FactFinance via DateKey.
+- DimDate: A dimension table containing date-related attributes, connected to FactFinance via DateKey.
 It includes attributes like FullDateAlternateKey, DayNumberOfWeek, and various month and year-related fields.
-DimDepartmentGroup: A dimension table detailing department groups, connected to FactFinance via DepartmentGroupKey.
+- DimDepartmentGroup: A dimension table detailing department groups, connected to FactFinance via DepartmentGroupKey.
 It includes attributes like DepartmentGroupName and ParentDepartmentGroupKey.
-DimOrganization: A dimension table providing organizational information, connected to FactFinance via OrganizationKey.
+- DimOrganization: A dimension table providing organizational information, connected to FactFinance via OrganizationKey.
 It includes attributes like OrganizationName, ParentOrganizationKey, and PercentageOfOwnership.
-DimScenario: A dimension table that describes different financial scenarios, connected to FactFinance via ScenarioKey.
+- DimScenario: A dimension table that describes different financial scenarios, connected to FactFinance via ScenarioKey.
 It includes the ScenarioName attribute.
-DimCurrency: A dimension table containing currency details, connected to DimOrganization via CurrencyKey.
+- DimCurrency: A dimension table containing currency details, connected to DimOrganization via CurrencyKey.
 It includes attributes like CurrencyAlternateKey and CurrencyName.

 ### FactFinance Dimensional Model
 <img src="./Pictures/FactFinance.png" alt="My Image">
 This image depicts the dimensional model for the FactInternetSales table in the data warehouse.
 This model is designed to facilitate the analysis of internet sales data across multiple dimensions.

-FactInternetSales: The central fact table capturing internet sales data, including attributes like OrderDateKey, DueDateKey, ShipDateKey, CustomerKey, ProductKey, SalesTerritoryKey, OrderQuantity, and various pricing and shipping details.
+- FactInternetSales: The central fact table capturing internet sales data, including attributes like OrderDateKey, DueDateKey, ShipDateKey, CustomerKey, ProductKey,
+- SalesTerritoryKey, OrderQuantity, and various pricing and shipping details.
-DimProduct: A dimension table with product details, connected to FactInternetSales via ProductKey.
+- DimProduct: A dimension table with product details, connected to FactInternetSales via ProductKey.
 It includes attributes such as ProductAlternateKey, WeightUnitMeasureCode, and various product names.
-DimProductSubcategory: A dimension table detailing product subcategories, connected to DimProduct via ProductSubcategoryKey.
+- DimProductSubcategory: A dimension table detailing product subcategories, connected to DimProduct via ProductSubcategoryKey.
 It includes attributes like EnglishProductSubcategoryName and SpanishProductSubcategoryName.
-DimProductCategory: A dimension table containing product categories, connected to DimProductSubcategory via ProductCategoryKey.
+- DimProductCategory: A dimension table containing product categories, connected to DimProductSubcategory via ProductCategoryKey.
 It includes attributes like EnglishProductCategoryName and SpanishProductCategoryName.
-DimCurrency: A dimension table with currency details, connected to FactInternetSales via CurrencyKey.
+- DimCurrency: A dimension table with currency details, connected to FactInternetSales via CurrencyKey.
 It includes attributes like CurrencyAlternateKey and CurrencyName.
-DimOrganization: A dimension table providing organizational information, connected to FactInternetSales via OrganizationKey.
+- DimOrganization: A dimension table providing organizational information, connected to FactInternetSales via OrganizationKey.
 It includes attributes like OrganizationName, ParentOrganizationKey, and PercentageOfOwnership.
-DimDate: A dimension table containing date-related attributes, connected to FactInternetSales via multiple date keys (OrderDateKey, DueDateKey, ShipDateKey).
+- DimDate: A dimension table containing date-related attributes, connected to FactInternetSales via multiple date keys (OrderDateKey, DueDateKey, ShipDateKey).
 It includes attributes like FullDateAlternateKey, DayNumberOfWeek, and various month and year-related fields.
-DimSalesTerritory: A dimension table describing sales territories, connected to FactInternetSales via SalesTerritoryKey.
+- DimSalesTerritory: A dimension table describing sales territories, connected to FactInternetSales via SalesTerritoryKey.
 It includes attributes like SalesTerritoryRegion, SalesTerritoryCountry, and SalesTerritoryGroup.
-DimCustomer: A dimension table containing customer information, connected to FactInternetSales via CustomerKey.
+- DimCustomer: A dimension table containing customer information, connected to FactInternetSales via CustomerKey.
 It includes attributes like GeographyKey, CustomerAlternateKey, and various personal details (e.g., FirstName, LastName, BirthDate).
-DimGeography: A dimension table providing geographical data, connected to DimCustomer via GeographyKey.
+- DimGeography: A dimension table providing geographical data, connected to DimCustomer via GeographyKey.
 It includes attributes such as City, StateProvinceCode, and CountryRegionCode.
-DimReseller: A dimension table containing reseller information, connected to DimGeography via GeographyKey.
+- DimReseller: A dimension table containing reseller information, connected to DimGeography via GeographyKey.
 It includes attributes such as ResellerAlternateKey, Phone, and BusinessType.
-DimPromotion: A dimension table that includes promotion details, connected to FactInternetSales via PromotionKey.
+- DimPromotion: A dimension table that includes promotion details, connected to FactInternetSales via PromotionKey.
 It includes attributes like EnglishPromotionName and SpanishPromotionName.
-DimEmployee: A dimension table containing employee details, connected to DimSalesTerritory via SalesTerritoryKey.
+- DimEmployee: A dimension table containing employee details, connected to DimSalesTerritory via SalesTerritoryKey.
 It includes attributes like EmployeeNationalIDAlternateKey, ParentEmployeeKey, and SalesTerritoryKey.

 ### Integration Result on Power BI
 <img src="./Pictures/sales BI.png" alt="My Image">

-Based on the integration results from the ELT process, we can directly connect to Power BI to visualize the data and derive actionable insights.
-Power BI provides an intuitive platform for creating interactive reports and dashboards that can help stakeholders understand key performance indicators (KPIs) and trends in the data.
+- The integration of SSIS and the data warehouse allows seamless connectivity with Power BI, enabling the creation of comprehensive dashboards like the KPI Controller.
+These visualizations offer valuable insights into sales performance, cost management, and market trends, thereby supporting data-driven decision-making processes within the organization.